Extraordinary Estate Administration

 Whenever a problem is brewing in the area of estate and trust administration, it is always best to contact us and get a lawyer involved as soon as possible.
 Whether through simple negotiation, mediation or arbitration, we help trustees and estate administrators resolve these issues early, before they develop to the point where probate litigation is the only remaining option.

 We can represent your interests in any type of extraordinary estate administration issue.
-Call our Fort Wayne law firm office at 260-423-1430, 877-757-1359 toll free, or contact us online to schedule an initial consultation with one of our experienced Indiana estate administration lawyers.
+Contact our Fort Wayne law firm office to schedule an initial consultation with one of our experienced Indiana estate administration lawyers.